AdobeDocs/commerce-learn.en/help/merchant/introduction/1-4-store-views-cache.md

 ---
-title: [!DNL Commerce] for business users - Store views and cache clearing
+title: "[!DNL Commerce] for business users - Store views and cache clearing"
 description: Learn how to create store views and clear the cache.
 topic: Commerce
 kt: 5761